 Anti-freeze, plastic bottles, carpet fabric, fleece and polyester clothing are some of the many products made from ethylene glycol.
 Produced in Alberta, ethylene glycol is transported to PCT in tank cars via rail.
 The terminal receives 8,500 cars or 800,000 tonnes of glycol per year.

 Because glycol is intolerant of impurities, PCT’s storage tanks are nitrogen padded to keep moist air out.
 To prevent any spillage, the tanks are surrounded by containment walls that hold more volume than the capacity of the tanks.

 Potash refers to a number of forms of potassium (K) and is a natural resource found in the earth.
 Potassium is found in every cell of living plants and animals.
 Potash is an indispensable supplement to the natural nutrient content of soils.

-> Canada is the largest producer and exporter of Potash in the world which contributes over $18 billion to Canada’s economy.
-The agricultural production will have to increase by 70% until 2050 in order to feed mankind.
+Canada is the largest producer and exporter of Potash in the world which contributes over $18 billion to Canada’s economy.
+By 2050, on decreasing farmland, yields will have to increase by 70% in order to feed the world’s growing population.

-> PCT will be handling solid bulk potash on behalf of K+S Potash Canada (KSPC).
-KSPC is a subsidiary of K+S Aktiengesellschaft, which is Europe’s largest producer of potash and the worlds largest salt supplier.
+PCT handles approximately 1,800,000 tonnes of solid bulk potash on behalf of K+S Potash Canada (KSPC).
+KSPC is a subsidiary of K+S Aktiengesellschaft, which is Europe’s largest producer of potash.

-> Potash produced in three grades: industrial (white), granular (pink) and standard (pink).
+Potash is produced in several grades, of which KSPC provides granular (pink) and standard (white).

-> PCT handles about 700,000 tonnes of canola oil per year produced from across the prairies.
-The product is unloaded from railcars in a shared rail unloading facility with glycol that provides flexibility and efficiency in bulk liquids unloading.
+PCT handles about 700,000 tonnes of canola oil per year produced from across the prairies.
+The product is unloaded from railcars in an unloading facility that provides flexibility and efficiency in bulk liquids unloading.
 The canola oil is stored in three tanks which provide a total of 45,000 tonnes of storage.

-> If you have any questions or concerns, please contact:
+If you have any questions or concerns, please contact: